$38.50-$47.69 hourly / $6,673.02-$8,266.70 monthly / $80,076.24-$99,200.40 annual

 Sets-up and monitors equipment for web conferences and podcasts.

 Performs related duties as assigned.

-An Online Multimedia Specialist creates instructional multimedia used for online learning management systems, websites, information kiosks, presentations, live video/web streaming, pod casts, and/or other materials in support of instructional programs at a college.
-Proficiency in learning management systems, various multimedia software applications and development tools, and providing training in the use of multimedia software and equipment is an integral part of the duties of this class.
+An Online Multimedia Specialist creates instructional multimedia used for online learning management systems, websites, information kiosks, presentations, live video/web streaming, podcasts, and/or other materials in support of instructional programs at a college.
+Proficiency in learning management systems, various multimedia software applications and development tools, enhancing student accessibility, and providing training in the use of multimedia software and equipment is an integral part of the duties of this class.

 An Online Technical Support Assistant provides routine technical support and assistance to students, faculty members, and other staff with online learning management systems in support of a distance learning program at a college.

 General supervision is received from an academic supervisor or administrator.
 Functional supervision may be exercised over assigned technical and clerical staff and student employees.

 Learning management systems such as BlackBoard, Moodle, Canvas, and Etudes

 Current trends in the production and post-production of instructional media technology

 Basic web design and current web streaming principles, methods, and techniques